Susan S. and Kenneth L. Wallach Professor

-Professor Chenoweth has published dozens of articles in scholarly journals and edited volumes, and her research has been featured in The New York Times, The Washington Post, Foreign Affairs, The Economist, The Boston Globe, Foreign Policy, The Christian Science Monitor, NPR’s Morning Edition, TEDxBoulder, and elsewhere.
-She co-hosts the award-winning blog Political Violence @ a Glance, hosts the blog Rational Insurgent, and blogs occasionally at The Monkey Cage.
-Along with Jeremy Pressman, she co-directs the Crowd Counting Consortium, a public interest project that documents political mobilization in the U.S. during the Trump Administration.
+Professor Chenoweth has published dozens of articles in scholarly journals and edited volumes, and their research has been featured in The New York Times, The Washington Post, Foreign Affairs, The Economist, The Boston Globe, Foreign Policy, The Christian Science Monitor, NPR’s Morning Edition, TEDxBoulder, and elsewhere.
+They co-host the award-winning blog Political Violence @ a Glance, hosts the blog Rational Insurgent, and blogs occasionally at The Monkey Cage.
+Along with Jeremy Pressman, they co-direct the Crowd Counting Consortium, a public interest project that documents political mobilization in the U.S. during the Trump Administration.

 At Harvard, Professor Chenoweth is a faculty affiliate at the Belfer Center for Science and International Affairs, the Carr Center for Human Rights Policy, the Ash Center for Democratic Governance and Innovation, and the Women in Public Policy Program.
-She is also a Faculty Associate at the Weatherhead Center for International Affairs, where she and Zoe Marks co-chair the Political Violence Workshop.
-She has been a Research Associate at the Peace Research Institute Oslo, a Research Fellow at the One Earth Future Foundation, Co-Chair of the Academic Council at the International Center on Nonviolent Conflict, and a Term Member at the Council on Foreign Relations.
-Before coming to HKS, she taught at the Josef Korbel School of International Studies at the University of Denver and in the Government Department at Wesleyan University.
-She holds a Ph.D. and an M.A. in political science from the University of Colorado and a B.A. in political science and German from the University of Dayton.
+They are also a Faculty Associate at the Weatherhead Center for International Affairs, where they and Zoe Marks co-chair the Political Violence Workshop.
+They have been a Research Associate at the Peace Research Institute Oslo, a Research Fellow at the One Earth Future Foundation, Co-Chair of the Academic Council at the International Center on Nonviolent Conflict, and a Term Member at the Council on Foreign Relations.
+Before coming to HKS, they taught at the Josef Korbel School of International Studies at the University of Denver and in the Government Department at Wesleyan University.
+They hold a Ph.D. and an M.A. in political science from the University of Colorado and a B.A. in political science and German from the University of Dayton.